Yussur90/challenge-hotels/README.md

-# Getting Started with Create React App
+# Challenge-hotels project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). you should run this project with Node >= 14.0.0 and npm >= 5.6
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+- you should run this project with Node >= 14.0.0 and npm >= 5.6

 ## Available Scripts